Cortisone Injection - Manchester & Burnley

 Breaking the pain cycle allows the patient to more effectively perform physiotherapy exercises and hopefully aid in their recovery.

-They are used in conditions such as Arthritis, Bursitis, De Quervains Tenosynovitis, Frozen Shoulder, and also injected around tendons in common tendinopathies to give pain control in the first 2-4 weeks.
+They are used in conditions such as Arthritis, Bursitis, De Quervains Tenosynovitis, Frozen Shoulder, Frozen Shoulder to give immediate pain relief.

 Image showing an injection into the knee as patient is lying down